 Refund Policy— No cash refunds will be given.
 Studio credit will be issued for classes withdrawn from within a month from class start date.
-No refunds for missed classes.
+No refunds or make-ups for missed classes.
 If a class is withdrawn from, classes attended will be billed at a $17 drop in rate.

 Spring Recital Date TBA.
 Participation is optional, please inform your teacher by November 9th if you plan NOT to participate.
 A $40 non refundable costume deposit will be required for each class by November 14th and balances will be due by February 13th.